peteroupc/html3dutil/doc/tutorial-shapes.md

         batch3d.addShape(shape);

-    Now, the next time `scene3d.render(batch)` is called, the `H3DU.Scene3D` will render the given shape to the scene through the 3D batch.
+    Now, the next time `scene3d.render(batch)` is called, the `H3DU.Scene3D` will render the specified shape to the scene through the 3D batch.

 <a id=Shape_Groups></a>